gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 todo light_control if OSM(modifier) is locked  (may be check osm status in matrix user)

-info tapdance usage before custom process_record_user (there have been serious errors on bm40rgb if the dbl_tap array got too big)

 info L3 ADJUST/Mouse-Layer is reached directly by Space + NAV  and also by  Lower + Raise (but not by  Raise_before_Lower)

 (reconsider) a basic consideration was that using the cursor keys is a "one hand" operation thus RAISE must activate NAV layer